 Prakruti – nature, body type of the patient.

-Besides the building should not be exposed to smokes, the sun, water, dust or undesirable noise nor should it have undesirable contacts, tastes, sight or smell.
+Besides, the building should not be exposed to smoke, the sun, water, dust or undesirable noise nor should it have undesirable contacts, tastes, sight or smell.

 Medical attendants and other general requirements

 There should be attendants who are endowed with good conduct, cleanliness, character, devotion, dexterity and sympathy and who are versed with the art of nursing and who are good in administering therapies.

 Several such attendants are required for various purposes like cooking soup, porridge, etc. bathing, massaging, lifting, seating of patients and also for grinding of drugs (in preparing herbal powders, Kashayam etc).
 These attendants should be willing workers.